 Now, I’m assuming that someone somewhere will complain that Dolores Costello was an Anglo-Saxon blonde playing “Latina.”
 How dare she?
 Well, never mind that dark-haired Mexican Ramon Novarro was playing Northern European heroes at that same time.
 Not to mention the fact that there were – and are – lots of blond Spaniards (and descendants) – and it’s not only ignorant but downright racist to impose a particular look for their screen portrayal.

 I haven’t seen Big Stakes – in fact, I hadn’t even heard of it.
 But H.B.
 Warner (Jesus Christ in Cecil B. DeMille’s The King of Kings) was always a reliable performer.
 Check it out.
 The same goes for Rouben Mamoulian’s musical Western The Gay Desperado, featuring Nino Martini and Ida Lupino.
 The film earned Mamoulian the New York Film Critics best director award in 1935.

-As a result of Raoul Walsh's accident, Warner Baxter – he who pushes Ruby Keeler to stardom after diva Bebe Daniels breaks her leg in 42nd Street – stepped in as a second-rank leading man and came out a major star following the success of In Old Arizona.
+As a result of Walsh’s accident, Warner Baxter – who, five years later, would be pushing Ruby Keeler to stardom after diva Bebe Daniels breaks her ankle in 42nd Street – stepped in as a mid-level leading man and came out a major star following the success of In Old Arizona.

 5:00pm Ramona (1910)

 In this silent short, a rancher’s daughter runs off with a Native.

 Cast: Mary Pickford, Henry B. Walthall, Francis J. Grandon, Kate Bruce Dir: D.W.
 Griffith C-17 mins